Promoting Effective Online Collaborative Learning Experiences

-Have you had successful experiences with online group projects during the coronavirus crisis?
+Have you had successful experiences with online group projects during disruption or online instruction?
 Share your thoughts here, and we’ll add a sampling to the webpage.

 Hathorn, L. G., & Ingram, A. L. (2002).
 Cooperation and Collaboration Using Computer-Mediated Communication.
 Journal of Educational Computing Research, 26(3), 325–347. https://doi.org/10.2190/7MKH-QVVN-G4CQ-XRDU